This post contains affiliate links. Read the full disclosure here.

 Window View Trail

-If you want a super easy hike with some great views up in the Chisos Mountains, try the Window View Trail (not to be confused with the Window Trail).
+If you want a super easy walk with some great views up in the Chisos Mountains, try the Window View Trail (not to be confused with the Window Trail).

 This is a short, paved 0.3 mile walk near the Visitors Center that offers beautiful views of the mountains and the desert beyond.
 It’s perfect for the littlest kids and family members that may have mobility challenges.